-You are probably aware how important it is to have your regular HVAC maintenance.
+You are probably aware of how important it is to have your regular HVAC maintenance.
 It can guarantee the best comfort, the most efficient performance, and a long-lasting machine.
-However, many people are not sure what exactly you need to do to maintain your HVAC system.
+However, many people are unsure what you need to do to maintain your HVAC system.
 So here is a complete checklist to live by.

 The General Checklist